2040 Official Community Plan

 The Okanagan Valley has been home to the syilx people for more than 12,000 years.3 Time immemorial.
 According to Syilx Scholar and Knowledge Keeper, Dr. Jeannette Armstrong, the syilx nation “shared eight tribal districts that were very closely interconnected in terms of the different kinds of habitat that they resided in and the unique aspects that provided food and sustenance in those different areas of the syilx territory”4.
 For example, the syilx oral story of the Four Food Chiefs illustrates key foods the syilx people enjoyed for millennia, two of which are Saskatoon berries and Salmon, perhaps the most visible to Okanagan Residents.

-Direct European contact occurred in 1811 with fur traders,5 but the well established trade networks that syilx people had with neighbouring Indigenous nations had long brought European goods such as fashioned metal tools6 and horses that had been introduced in the Okanagan region in the first half of the eighteenth century.7 These impacts positively affected syilx people in their trade, and supported their hunting and trapping activities.8 During this time, syilx people had a robust and complex economy that was dependent on the natural resources of syilx territory9 and on their established trade and alliance relationships.
+Direct European contact occurred in 1811 with fur traders,5 but the well-established trade networks that syilx people had with neighbouring Indigenous nations had long brought European goods such as fashioned metal tools6 and horses that had been introduced in the Okanagan region in the first half of the eighteenth century.7 These impacts positively affected syilx people in their trade, and supported their hunting and trapping activities.8 During this time, syilx people had a robust and complex economy that was dependent on the natural resources of syilx territory9 and on their established trade and alliance relationships.

 The arrival of settlers in the Okanagan Valley, and the colonial economy that began to emerge beginning in the mid 1800s, played a central role in the development and birth of the City of Kelowna.
 At this time, both syilx and non-syilx people participated in both the settler economy and the syilx economy as equals.10 Due to the fact that the Okanagan region was not rich in fur-bearing animals, the Hudson’s Bay Company mainly traded with syilx people for horses, potatoes, guiding and packing services.11